 Hey there, JP here letting you know that there’s a fresh, hot, and tasty free REI form waiting for you at the end of this blog post.

-I was reminded recently of an important tactic I learned way back in my first year as an investor.
-It’s a handy maneuver that has saved me heaps of time, money, and hassle since I first learned it, and one you’d do well to have in your bag-o-tricks as well, whether you’re a “keeper” or a “flipper.”
+I was recently reminded recently of this important tactic I learned way back in my first year as a real estate investor.
+Cash for keys has saved me heaps of time, money, and hassle since I first learned it, and one you’d do well to have in your bag-o-tricks as well, whether you’re a “keeper” or a “flipper.”

-I’d like to share with you my own spin on it, along with the paperwork I use to make it happen.
+I’d like to share with you my own spin on it, along with the cash for keys paperwork I use to make it happen.

 So, an email I ran across more than a decade ago now, from a local investor reminded me of this tactic and inspired me to share it with you…